PdoyleC/Watch_Blog/README.md

 - I wanted the user to go straight to the blog, to see the watches and not to a about page.
 - Users have full CRUD functionality, Create posts, Read post and comments, Update posts they've created and Delete posts they've created.
-- There're comments and likes feature also for each post, so users can interact with the blog.
+- There're comments and likes features also for each post, so users can interact with the blog.

 ## Wireframe/Structure